hamler-lang/hamler.github.io/index.md

 # The Hamler Programming Language

-`Hamler` - Haskell-style functional programming language running on Erlang VM. `Hamler` is a strongly-typed language with compile-time typechecking and built-in support for concurrency and distribution.
+`Hamler` is a strongly-typed language with compile-time typechecking and built-in support for concurrency and distribution.

 `Hamler` empowers industries to build the next generation of scalable, reliable, realtime applications, especially for 5G, IoT and edge computing.